You’ve read about in the newspapers and heard it on the news: Tourism Australia is calling for Aussies to #HolidayHereThisYear.

 3. Stanthorpe, QLD

-Supporting local communities by tasting wine and craft beers, where do you sign up?
+Supporting local communities affected by fire and drought by tasting wine and craft beers, where do you sign up?

-Download your favourite Spotify playlist and head 230 kilometres south-west from Brisbane Airport.
+Download your favourite Spotify playlist and head 230 kilometres south-west from Brisbane Airport to Stanthorpe in Queensland's south-east corner.

 To swill and swirl with a difference, take the Strange Bird Wine Trail to sample local Viognier, Mourvèdre and Tempranillos or hopps on over to the microbreweries to taste locally brewed kolsch, pilsner, and a selection of pales, ales and porters.

-Don’t forget Stanthorpe is Queensland’s very own fruit bowl, so fill your basket and boot with apples, pears, permissions and figs.
+Don’t forget Stanthorpe is Queensland’s very own fruit bowl, so fill your basket and boot with apples, pears, persimmons and figs.

 Looking for an itinerary?
 Here’s one coming right up!